Clinical Development Strategy In Rare Diseases

 - Considering other factors such as site reachability, virtual patient monitoring

-For example, If the trial design is such that If the burden of participation is considered to be out of proportion, recruitment may fail, or participants may drop out before trial completion.
-By avoiding unnecessary designs and considering adaptive trial designs is a strategy that may improve patient participation.
+If the trial design imposes a disproportionate burden of participation, recruitment may fail or participants may drop out before trial completion.
+Avoiding unnecessary designs and considering adaptive trial designs is a strategy that may improve patient participation.

-When it comes to maximizing the chance of a successful trial, the patients or parents of a child with a rare or ultra-rare disease can play a pivotal role when they are involved in an early stage as most of the rare diseases occur in the pediatric population.
+When maximizing the chance of a successful trial, involving patients or parents of a child with a rare or ultra-rare disease in the early stages can play a pivotal role.
+This is particularly important as most rare diseases occur in the pediatric population.

 Before moving into further details, let’s look at the statistics of rare diseases